fair-data-collective/zonmw-project-admin/README.md

 The published controlled vocabulary for this domain can be found at http://bioportal.bioontology.org/ontologies/ZONMW-ADMIN-MD.
 (To find the term, go to the [classes tab](http://bioportal.bioontology.org/ontologies/ZONMW-ADMIN-MD/?p=classes).)

-We have not yet set up automatic content resolution for the FAIR Data Collective vocabularies.
+We have not yet set up automatic content resolution for the FAIR Data Collective vocabularies though.
+(Sorry!)